jyutzler/Bridge-Systems/system.md

 #### Opener's Rebids
 Opener responds naturally to clarify the hand.

-   * 2NT - balanced minimum and suitable for declaring NT
+   * 2NT - balanced minimum or maximum and suitable for declaring NT
-   * 3NT - balanced maximum
+   * 3NT - intermediate hand (15-17)
    * Any other suit - 4+ cards (reverse implies extra strength)
    * Jump shift - splinter support of previously bid suit
    * Rebid of original suit - no better response

 ## Strong 2♣
 ﻿A 2♣ opening shows at least 22+ points balanced, 8 1/2+ tricks in a major, or 9 1/2+ tricks in a minor.

 Responses:

 2♣
-   * 2♦= conventional, could be “waiting” with a good hand not suited to a positive response.
+   * 2♦: conventional, could be “waiting” with a good hand not suited to a positive response.
-   * 2♥, 2♠, 3♣, 3♦= natural and game forcing with a minimum of 8 HCP and
+   * 2♥, 2♠, 3♣, 3♦: natural and game forcing with a minimum of 8 HCP and
 a five-card suit with two of the top three honors.
-   * 2NT = 8+ HCP, balanced.
+   * 2NT: 8+ HCP, balanced.

 After a 2♦ response, opener rebids naturally:
-   * 2♥, 2♠, 3♣, 3♦ = natural, forcing to 3 of opener’s
+   * 2♥, 2♠, 3♣, 3♦: natural, forcing to 3 of opener’s
 major or 4 of opener’s minor
-   * 2NT = 22-24 points (see responses for 2NT opening above)
+   * 2NT: 22-24 points (see responses for 2NT opening above)
-   * 3NT = 28+ points (see responses for 3NT opening above)
+   * 3NT: 28+ points (see responses for 3NT opening above)

 In response to a suit rebid, responder indicates strength.

 2♣ — 2♦

 2♥
-   * 2♠, 3♦ = natural, game force
+   * 2♠, 3♦: natural, game force
-   * 3♣ = artificial, very weak (0-4, not an ace)
+   * 3♣: artificial (cheaper minor), very weak (0-4, not an ace)
-   * 3NT = 5-7 points, at best a low doubleton
+   * 3NT: 5-7 points, at best a low doubleton
-   * 3♥ = positive, slam invitational
+   * 3♥: positive, slam invitational
-   * 4♥ = sign-off
+   * 4♥: sign-off

+2♣ — 2♦

+3♦:
+   * 3♥: "cheaper minor" (instead of 4♣)
+   * others: same as above

 ## Weak Two Bids of 2♦, 2♥, or 2♠
 A weak two-bid shows a six-card suit of reasonable quality and 5–11 HCP.
 On rare occasions it may be a very good five-card suit.
 It is possible to open a weak two with